mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 Then the structure parameters are locally optimised within DFT, finding the nearest structure that minimises the DFT energy.
 At this point, there should be no effective force on the atoms.
 For this "relaxed" structure the dynamical matrix is calculated, either by finite displacements or perturbation theory.
-The dynamical matrix is related to the Hessian (the second derivative of system Hamiltonian with respect to atomic displacements) by a Fourier transform;
-the eigenvectors obtained from diagonalisation of this matrix are atomic displacements and the eigenvalues are the frequencies of the vibrations squared.
+The dynamical matrix is related to the Hessian (the second derivative of the system Hamiltonian with respect to atomic displacements) by a Fourier transform: the eigenvectors obtained from diagonalisation of this matrix are atomic displacements and the eigenvalues are the squared frequencies of the corresponding movements.
-These vibrational *modes* are related to the *fundamental* vibrational excitations of the system, and using this displacement and frequency information one can calculate theoretical :math:`S(\mathbf{Q}, \omega)`.
+These vibrational *modes* are related to the *fundamental* vibrational excitations of the system;
+using this displacement and frequency information one can calculate theoretical :math:`S(\mathbf{Q}, \omega)`.
-In Abins :math:`S(\mathbf{Q}, \omega)` is calculated for each atom separately.
-The total S is then obtained as a sum over all partial atomic contributions.
+In Abins this is calculated for each atom separately, then the total spectrum is obtained as a sum over all atomic contributions.

 Working equations